-Decisions to discharge mothers/newborns earlier than 48 or 96 hours post delivery are to be made by the treating physician in consultation with the mother and must included appropriate documentation for follow-up plans in the member's medical record.
+Decisions to discharge mothers/newborns earlier than 48 or 96 hours post delivery are to be made by the treating physician in consultation with the mother and must included appropriate documentation for follow-

 When the mother/newborn are discharged prior to 48 hours for vaginal delivery/96 hours for cesarean section delivery, L.A.
 Care and/or PPGs shall cover a post discharge follow-up visit, when agreed to by the mother and ordered by the treating physician.
-A post discharge follow up visit must occur within 48 hours of
+A post discharge follow up visit must occur within 48 hours of discharge or 96 hours post cesarean section, when prescribed by the treating physician.